yellowtree/geoip-detect/readme.txt

 **System Requirements**: You will need at least PHP 5.4.

 *GDPR: This plugin does not store any cookie or user-dependent data.
-If you use a web-based source (hostip.info, Maxmind Precision), the plugin stores all IPs that visited the site in a cache (by default for 7 days) for performance reasons.
+If you use a web-based source (hostip.info, Maxmind Precision, ipstack), the plugin stores all IPs that visited the site in a cache (by default for 7 days) for performance reasons.
 If you want to disable this behavior, add `define('GEOIP_DETECT_READER_CACHE_TIME', 0);` in your theme's `function.php`.
-Be especially careful when using this information to change prices or selling options, as this might not be legal.*
+Be especially careful when using geographic information to change prices or selling options, as this might not be legal.*

 *This extension is "charity-ware".
 If you are happy with it, please [leave a tip](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BSYUZHS8FH3CL) for the benefit of [this charity](http://www.jmem-hainichen.de/homepage).
 (See [FAQ](https://github.com/yellowtree/geoip-detect/wiki/FAQ#what-you-mean-by-this-plugin-is-charity-ware) for more infos.)*